ferdikoomen/openapi-typescript-codegen/README.md

 - Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds
 - Quick, lightweight, robust and framework agnostic 🚀
 - Supports generation of TypeScript clients
-- Supports generations of fetch and XHR http clients
+- Supports generations of fetch, XHR and Axios http clients
 - Supports OpenAPI specification v2.0 and v3.0
 - Supports JSON and YAML files for input
 - Supports generation through CLI, Node.js and NPX